ESA-APEx/apex_documentation/interoperability/algohosting.md

 # Algorithm Provider Guidelines

-@tbl-algohosting outlines the interoperability prerequisites required for algorithm providers, such as EO application projects, to host their workflows and algorithms within APEx.
+@tbl-algohosting outlines the interoperability prerequisites required for algorithm providers, such as EO projects, to host their workflows and algorithms within APEx.
 By satisfying these requirements, APEx guarantees the successful integration of workflows and algorithms and ensures reusability within the broader EO community.